hashintel/hash/apps/hashdotai/blog/036_basic-computational-economics.md

 - The blue agents represent open shops, that change their prices in response to buyers.
 - The white agents represent closed shops.

-Press the running man play button in the simulation below to see it in action.
+Open the [Model Market simulation](https://hash.ai/@hash/model-market) to see it in action.

-<iframe src="https://core.hash.ai/embed.html?project=%40hash%2Fmodel-market&amp;ref=stable&amp;tabs=3d" width="1000" height="600" frameborder="0" scrolling="auto"></iframe>

 This is a relatively simplistic toy model, and all of the behaviors of a shop are outlined in `shop.js` and of buyers in `buyer.js`.